Provider Sexual Crime Reports

 - the number of police departments approved to use electronic control weapons

 - the number of times the device or weapon is fired

 - identifying characteristics, such as race and sex, of subjects

-Police departments approved to use ECWs send reports to the Office of Grants and Research's Research and Policy Analysis Division (RPAD) twice a year to describe the data and write an annual report.
+Massachusetts municipal and state police departments with ECWs submit data to the Office of Grants and Research’s Research and Policy Analysis Division (RPAD) for an annual report.